lwinmoehtun/CSActf-writeups-2019/README.md

 ![alt flag](monkey/flag)

-Finally, we got the flag.:joy:
+Finally, we got the flag.:blush:

 *CSACTF{the_1nf1n1te_m0nkey_the0rem}*

-**P.S: This challenge is my second ctf forensics challenge in my life after zippy.
-Before this, I don't even know what pcap is and how to analyze it.
-Honestly, it took 17 hours for me to solve this challenge.** :blush: